Several dead in fighting between Thailand and Cambodia

 Photo: Sakchai Lalit/AP/TT

-Fighting on the Thai-Cambodian border continued on Sunday, with both sides accusing each other of new attacks.
+Fighting on the Thai-Cambodian border continues, with both sides accusing each other of new attacks.
+At least 37 people have been killed so far, both civilians and soldiers.

 Several border provinces have been shelled and bombed overnight, the Thai Ministry of Defense claims.
 Cambodia's counterpart, for its part, states that Thailand has been attacking border areas with grenade fire and bombs since midnight.

-Migrant workers have been stranded since Cambodia closed all border crossings with Thailand on Saturday.
-Cambodian Cheav Sokun and her son left Thailand along with tens of thousands of others during deadly clashes in July, but her husband stayed behind.
+Cambodian Cheav Sokun and her son left Thailand along with tens of thousands of others during the deadly clashes in July, but her husband stayed behind.

 "He asked me to return first.
 After that, the border was closed, so he can't come back.
 I'm worried about him," she told AFP.